Investment Property Mortgage Rates What Should You Expect To Pay

 If you plan to sell your investment property, capital gains taxes will apply.
 If you sell an investment property at a loss, you can deduct the loss.

-Rueth noted that tax laws are changing, so it’s important to check with your certified public accountant (CPA) about the rules and guidelines.
-But she said there are ways to minimize the amount you, and your heirs, owe in capital gains taxes, keeping more of the wealth you earn in your family.
+Tax laws have a tendency to change, so it’s important to check with your certified public accountant (CPA) about the rules and guidelines.
+But there are ways to minimize the amount you and your heirs owe in capital gains taxes, keeping more of the wealth you earn in your family.

 Tax obligations can get complicated when it comes to investment properties, so it’s best to consult a tax professional about your investment property deductions and what you owe.

 Conventional loans allow you to purchase investment properties with up to four units.
 These are the most common types of investment financing, and you will need a credit score of 620 or higher to qualify.
-You’ll typically need at least 15% down, more if you want to buy a property with more than one unit.
+You’ll typically need at least 15% down — and more if you want to buy a property with more than one unit.

 The federal government insures several loan programs, including FHA loans and VA loans.
 No government loans may be used to purchase investment properties.
 However, you can use a 3.5% down FHA loan or 0% down* VA loan to buy a multifamily property with up to four units.
 As long as one of the units is your primary residence, you can rent out the others.